Distribution of Chores with Information Asymmetry: Fairness with Dubious Chores

-\begin{ex} The instance presented in Table \ref{table:example:def-n(n-1)} demonstrates an allocation that is \EF{1} and \DEF{n(n-1)} but not \DEF{k} for any $k < n(n-1)$.
-Observe that this allocation is extremely ineffective--- any other allocation would give us a Pareto improvement.
-Furthermore, this allocation may be generated by \texttt{EnvyGraph}.
+\begin{example} The instance presented in Table \ref{table:example:def-n(n-1)} demonstrates an \EF{1} allocation $A$ that is \DEF{n(n-1)} but not \DEF{k} for any $k < n(n-1)$.
+Note that $A$ is extremely ineffective---any other allocation would yield a Pareto improvement.
+Furthermore, we note that this allocation could be an output of the \texttt{Envy Graph} algorithm.